Menu Close

 6. Lunges

 Lunges are among the more challenging senior balance exercises and are great for overall mobility and strength training.
 They are performed by stepping one foot forward, bending at the knees, and lowering the body until the legs are in a 90-degree position, with one knee on or near the floor and the other centered over the ankle.
 Lunges can be brief or held for 30 to 60 seconds.
-This exercise builds the muscles that we use to stabilize ourselves when we are off balance, so they can be very effective in preventing a future fall.
+This exercise builds the muscles that are used to stabilize the body when it is off balance, so they can be very effective in preventing a future fall.

-Community members will have the opportunity to do these balance exercises for seniors and more at Buckner Retirement Services.
+Community members will have the opportunity to do these exercises and more at Buckner Retirement Services.
 We understand the importance of exercise and mobility, and helping residents maintain an active lifestyle is a top priority for our programs.